GaloisInc/ICryptol/README.md

 executable `icryptol-kernel` that uses [Cryptol](https://github.com/GaloisInc/cryptol) as a library, and a script `icryptol` which sets up the current IPython environment with a Cryptol profile.

-More details are available in issues #75, #76, and #163.
+ICryptol is not currently available on Windows (#12).

 # Getting ICryptol Binaries